 I prefer macOS over Windows because it's far easier to improve macOS than it is to fix Windows.
 I feel that macOS is fundamentally better designed and cares more about a good user experience than trying to convince the user to buy more of your services.
 A few relatively small alterations could drastically improve its design.
 I feel that Windows is far more broken.
 You can try messing with Auto Hotkey (AHK), Classic Shell, and Windows Power Toys, but in my experience, this will always be clunky because Windows was never designed to be used in this way.
 And the more you change, the more Windows will fight back.
 For instance, AHK can map shortcuts to virtual desktops, but only if you aren't using native windows applications.
 It also results in strange behavior at times.
 Want to remove Cortana?
 Your Start Menu will be broken.

 More importantly, macOS is based on Darwin, a BSD-Mach hybrid kernel from the late '90s that Apple released freely to the public.
 Importantly, you will note, they were not required to release Darwin to the public.
 Unlike Linux, a kernel which is licensed under the GPL, the BSDs (which are complete operating systems) are licensed under one of several BSD licenses which don't require the distribution of source code when you distribute a modified version of the original program to others.
-Darwin, along with XNU (X is Not Unix), Darwin's kernel is still released publicly today.
+Darwin, along with XNU (X is Not Unix)—Darwin's kernel—is still released publicly today.
 In typical Apple fashion, this is essentially the "core" of macOS, but it's not possible to build because it depends on proprietary components.

 The history of macOS, like most long-lived technologies, is a long and winding one.
 I've only read bits and pieces to get an idea of the full picture, so forgive me if I've misunderstood something.
 Some parts are more convoluted, even, than the story of how and why GNU/Linux is the way it is.

 The story goes that Steve Jobs was ousted from Apple in 1985 over Lisa's multi-million-dollar commercial failure, and the succeeding management proceeded to learn nothing from this mistake and over-promised and under-delivered yet again, while Steve built NeXTSTEP.
 NeXTSTEP was different from Apple computers in that it targeted a much higher-end market with its workstations.
-It seems only natural, then, that NeXTSTEP would be built from a BSD operating system, which at the time was a variant of UNIX.
+It seems only natural, then, that NeXTSTEP would be built from the roots of a BSD operating system, which at the time was a variant of UNIX.
 But unlike UNIX systems at the time, it was far more user-friendly and featureful, while still being just as hackable.
-All the glory of UNIX, with none of the hassle, a characterisation that applies even today.
+All the glory of UNIX, with none of the hassle; a characterisation that applies even today.

 NeXTSTEP was never profitable in the long term, however.
 10 years later, after a disastrous internal development cycle on the next version of its operating system, Apple lost hope in developing a stable platform themselves and went looking to acquire something already stable to use as a base.
 At this time, BeOS was being seriously considered, but this partnership never quite happened.
 Haiku, the open source successor to BeOS, is still around today.
 In the end, they went with NeXTSTEP, as Steve Jobs managed to convince the higher-ups at Apple to acquire NeXT.

 While NeXTSTEP may never have been particularly profitable, its technology stack was beloved by the people and corporations that did use it.
 And so, Mac OS X, an operating system that has only recently been iterated with macOS 11, was born a few years afterward.
-And to this day, macOS's lineage is still very much that of NeXTSTEP and the BSDs.
+To this day, macOS's lineage is still very much that of NeXTSTEP and the BSDs.
 As Microsoft chose to move away from UNIX and its Xenix system in the 80s, Apple embraced UNIX's direct descendant, BSD, in the 90s.

 I find Apple's early history deeply interesting.
 It's a far cry from the mobile-centric empire they've built today, and the culture feels starkly different.
-But I'll stop here, lest I start detailing the history of UNIX and the many UNIXes...
+But I'll stop here, lest I start recounting the history of UNIX and the many UNIXes...

 2022 March Addendum: Windows 11, however, looks much nicer.
 It sure took them a while to get the design right.